BogiHsu/Tacotron2-PyTorch/README.md

 # Tacotron2-PyTorch
 Yet another implementation of Tacotron2.
+Highly based on [these](#References).
 The codes are executable but still work in progress.

 ## Requirements
 - Python >= 3.5.2